kangarii/kangarii/README.md

 ### About Me :

 - 🌱 I'm learning about technology
-- 🎓 I'm a self-taught enhtusiast about programming
+- 🎓 I'm a self-taught enthusiast about programming
 - ⚡ Fun fact toilet is a best place to solve a problem

 ### Learn :